Gorilla Tracking in Mgahinga Gorilla

 One may wonder why gorilla Safari should be done in Mgahinga and not other places but the secret behind it is that this park has a thick rain forest with a wide variety of tree species and gorillas are known to be vegetarians.
 There is enough food for them in the park and this is the reason why some even migrate from Congo and Rwanda to this place.
 Though not in large numbers, gorillas of Mgahinga are easily seen in their natural habitats and this makes tracking more easy compared to other parks.

-Normally, Gorilla trekking Safari starts from Ntebeko Entrance gate t around 8:00am in the morning daily taking 2-4 hours, a visitor is expected to budget for his/her time well while with a gorilla family since the maximum time allowed to spend with them is one hour.
+Normally, Gorilla tracking in Mgahinga Gorilla Park starts from Ntebeko Entrance gate t around 8:00am in the morning daily taking 2-4 hours, a visitor is expected to budget for his/her time well while with a gorilla family since the maximum time allowed to spend with them is one hour.

 When to go gorilla tracking to Mgahinga Gorilla national park

 The best time to visit the place for tracking is during the two dry seasons when the park is easily accessed.
 It is during this time that the thick forests can be penetrated easily and when the paths are not as muddy as it is in the rainy season.
-The two dry Seasons best for Gorilla Safari are; mid-December to end of February and June to October.
+The two dry Seasons best for Gorilla activities in Mgahinga Gorilla Park are; mid-December to end of February and June to October.
 However, gorilla tracking tourism is possible throughout the year.

 Volcano Climbing in Mgahinga Gorilla